jippi/hashi-ui/README.md

 ```
 Check the releases page on Github to see which version is current.

-The user interface will be accessible on localhost, port 8000.
+The user interface will be accessible on localhost, port `8000`.
 Adjust the Docker
 run parameters as needed.
 If you need to change the port that Nomad is listening
-on, you can use the additional ```-e NOMAD_PORT=...``` environment variable.
+on, you should do it with ```-e NOMAD_ADDR``` environment variable that contains
+both hostname and port.

-NOMAD_ADDR (IP or DNS name) and NOMAD_PORT should point to the correct location
+NOMAD_ADDR (IP or DNS name) should point to the correct location of your Nomad server.
-of your Nomad server.
-It is also possible to specify the listening port for the
-server that is running in the Docker container with ```-e PORT=...```.
-If you
-have a Node and Go environment you can also build the production version yourself.
+If you have a Node and Go environment you can also build the production version yourself.

 1. Build the webapp